mikesir87/rbtc-presentation-2017-june-22/docs/slides.md

 - No need to have direct access to the machine to "make tweaks"
   - Lock yourself out of production

+???
+- Mention talk about Experian locking themselves out of production
+- Mention talk in which they rotated machines every night

 ---

 ## Easier Host Patching